 I live a rather double life.
-I'm a teacher, small business owner, social media manager, assistant worship director, and a nanny.
+I'm a wife, mom, small business owner, social media manager, and Creative Arts Director.
 My routines change monthly.
-There are days I leave the house with my little one at 5:30am, and there are days I live more of a stay-at-home lifestyle.
+There are days I leave the house with my little one at 5:30 am, and there are days I live more of a stay-at-home lifestyle.

 You will make an excuse for anything that doesn't matter to you.

 If morning routines matter, then MAKE it happen.

 There are moms out there with more extreme mom morning routines than me!
 There are moms out there busier than me and as much as we hate to admit it sometimes, there are moms out there with more busy schedules than you!